Time To Go

 • The Misplaced Trooper: Perhaps this trooper didn’t want to originally join, but this oddball march has a dark, yet sometimes playful mood.
 This piece is almost entirely composed of minor chords and spans over 4 octaves on the piano.

-• Trek Across the Desert Planet: Country swing creates a laid back feel as you travel across the (original) desert planet.
-Ranging from tranquil to mysterious to bold, this 6/4 time piece explores different rhythm groupings and quartal chords in G minor.
+• Trek Across the Desert Planet: Country swing creates a laid-back feel as you travel across the (original) desert planet.
+Tranquil, mysterious, and bold, this piano solo in 6/4 time explores different rhythm groupings and quartal chords in G minor.

 Reviews